Nicolas Bwakira: Director of International Relations and Partnerships at UNISA

 After retiring from UNHCR in 2002, Bwakira joined the University of South Africa (UNISA) as the Director of International Relations and Partnerships until 2007.
 Under the leadership of the Principal & Vice-Chancellor Dr. Barney Pityana, he helped to extend the reach of distance education to African countries, which culminated with the opening of the UNISA-Ethiopia Regional Centre in Addis-Ababa and the establishment of the South Sudan civil servant training program.
 Bwakira went on to serve on the international advisory board for the South Sudan Center for Strategic and Policy Studies (CSPS), a think-tank institution that aspires to be a leading research institution in the region and internationally in the fields of strategic and policy studies.

 African Union Special Envoy to Somalia and Head of AMISOM

-From 2007 to 2009, Bwakira was appointed as the Special Envoy of the Chairperson of the African Union Commission to Somalia and Head of the African Union Mission in Somalia AMISOM.
-His efforts in mediation between different Somali stakeholders and mobilizing the international community to support the restoration of peace in Somalia have had a lasting impact.
-In very trying circumstances, he strategically positioned the Mission for the daunting tasks it was set to perform.
-This ensured the Liberation of the capital Mogadishu and the consolidation of the position of the fledgling Somali state institutions in the ensuing years.
-AMISOM remembers Bwakira for his mediatory role between the Transitional Federal Government of Somalia and other Somali stakeholders and his tireless effort in mobilizing regional and continental leaders and the international community at large, to better understand the plight of the Somali People and generously support the efforts for the restoration of peace and security in the country.
+From 2007 to 2009, Bwakira served as the Special Envoy of the Chairperson of the African Union Commission to Somalia and Head of the African Union Mission in Somalia (AMISOM).
+During his tenure, he facilitated mediation among Somali stakeholders and worked to mobilize regional and international support for peacebuilding efforts in Somalia.
+According to AMISOM, Bwakira also played a mediatory role between the Transitional Federal Government of Somalia and other Somali stakeholders and helped engage regional, continental, and international partners in support of peace and security initiatives in the country.